mtyamane/scavenger-hunt/README.md

 # scavenger-hunt
-A simple (non-responsive) p5.js website that tests for the right answer of the "Color-Hunt" game.
+A simple (non-responsive) p5.js website that tests for the right answer of various scavenger hunt games.